sjain-stanford/wrkstn-setup/Ubuntu_README.md

 # Ubuntu Workstation Setup for Training Neural Networks
-## Work in Progress (WIP)!!

 Unlike the setup for RHEL, this is much simpler as we directly install from prebuilt binaries due to compatibility with standard Ubuntu release.
-This is the final configuration of the working setup.
+Here is the final configuration of the working setup.
 ```
 Ubuntu 16.04.3 LTS (Xenial Xerus)
 CUDA 8.0